mozilla/firefoxos-quick-start/guide.md

 ##Tools & Testing##
-*  [Firefox OS Simulator](https://addons.mozilla.org/en-us/firefox/addon/firefox-os-simulator/) is the easiest way to get up and running with your app
+Testing is incredibly important when supporting mobile devices.
+There are many options for testing FirefoxOS apps:

-*  After installed accessible at `Tools` -> `Web Developer` -> `Firefox OS Simulator` menu
+*  Installing and using the [Firefox OS Simulator](https://addons.mozilla.org/en-us/firefox/addon/firefox-os-simulator/) is the easiest way to get up and running with your app.
+After installed the simulator is accessible via the `Tools` -> `Web Developer` -> `Firefox OS Simulator` menu.
-*  Unit tests are extremely valuable when testing on different devices and builds (pitch Grunt?)
+*  Unit tests are extremely valuable when testing on different devices and builds.  jQuery's  [QUnit](http://qunitjs.com/) is a popular client-side testing utility.